 Updated June 2017

 This June brought spring cleaning to our award podium: Reebok not only lost its position at the top of our ratings, they didn't win any awards.
 What gives?
-Well, we feel other brands like Addidas, Nike, and No Bull have not stepped up their game in a big way.
-We still like Reebok offerings, they're just not longer our favorites.
+Well, we feel other brands like Adidas, Nike, and NOBULL have not stepped up their game in a big way.
+We still like Reebok offerings, they're just no longer our favorites.